sabeehtaqi/projects/sabeehtaqi/README.md

 1. 1 or 2 sentences describing overall project goals, e.g., interactive tool?, hypothesis test?
 (0% complete)

-My Project Goal is to make a Chloropeth map of Population estimates for the counties in USA from the year 2010 to 2016 and try to make it interactive by a scroll bar or something similar.
+My Project Goal is to make a Chloropeth map of Population estimates for the counties in USA for the year 2016.

 2. Attribution and links to all data sources (0% complete)